-The Comprehensive Annual Financial Report of Kitsap County, for the fiscal year ended December 31, 1999, is submitted herewith.
-This report was prepared by the County Auditor's office to present the financial position of the various funds and account groups of the County and the results of their operations for the year.
+We are pleased to present to you the Comprehensive Annual Financial Report of Kitsap County, for the fiscal year ended December 31, 2000.
+The County Auditor's office prepared this report to present the financial position of the various funds and account groups of the County and the results of their operations for the year.
 Responsibility for the accuracy of the presented data and the completeness and fairness of the presentation, including all disclosures, rests with County management.
-We believe the data as presented is accurate in all material aspects, and that all disclosures necessary to enable the reader to gain the maximum understanding of the County's financial affairs have been included.
+We believe that (1) the data as presented is accurate in all material aspects, (2) the financial statements fairly present the financial position and the results of operation of the county as measured by the financial activity of its various funds; and that all disclosures necessary to enable the reader to gain the maximum understanding of the County's financial affairs have been included.